maheshwarang001/Gift_Contract/README.md

 # Gift_Contract

-In this arrangement, once an old person dies, his or her heirs receive his or her inheritance.
+In this arrangement, once an old person dies, his or her heirs receive his or her fortune.